ArneCL/BlogPosts/java-jersey-jetty-rest-gradle-tutorial-setup-quick.md

 Now you should be able envoke the request you defined earlier by visiting its url (and check the log file after you do so).

     http://localhost:8081/YOUR_PATH/example/some_text

+If you want to use this project in Eclipse, run 'gradle eclipse' and import the project into Eclipse.